Gluten & Dairy-Free Pancakes

 Ingredients

-• 2 cups oat flour (if these pancakes need to be gluten free, make sure to use gluten-free oat flour)
+• 2 cups oat flour make sure to use gluten-free oat flour

 • 2 teaspoons baking soda